CCSDSPy/ccsdspy/README.rst

 Acknowledging or Citing ccsdspy
 ===============================
 If you use ccsdspy, it would be appreciated if you let us know and mention it in your publications.
+The code can be cited using the `DOI provided by Zenodo <https://zenodo.org/record/7819991>`__.
 The continued growth and development of this package is dependent on the community being aware of it.

 Code of Conduct
 ===============